apache/flink/docs/dev/libs/cep.md

 </div>

 Next, you can append more patterns to your pattern sequence by specifying the desired *contiguity conditions* between them.
-In the [previous section](#conditions-on-contiguity) we described the different contiguity modes supported by Flink, namely *strict*, *relaxed*, and *non-deterministic relaxed*, and how to apply them in looping patterns.
+FlinkCEP supports the following forms of contiguity between events:

+ 1. **Strict Contiguity**: Expects all matching events to appear strictly one after the other, without any non-matching events in-between.

+ 2. **Relaxed Contiguity**: Ignores non-matching events appearing in-between the matching ones.

+ 3. **Non-Deterministic Relaxed Contiguity**: Further relaxes contiguity, allowing additional matches that ignore some matching events.

 To apply them between consecutive patterns, you can use:

 1. `next()`, for *strict*,
 2. `followedBy()`, for *relaxed*, and